Russell Findlay (businessman)

 J. Russell Findlay (born May 4, 1965) is an American businessman, philanthropist and an advertising and marketing executive.
-He is currently the Global Chief Marketing Officer at Hiscox, an international specialist insurer as well as a small business owner and a Managing Director of a non-profit organization.
+He is currently the global chief marketing officer at Hiscox, an international specialist insurer as well as a small business owner and a managing director of a non-profit organization.

 Career

-Russell Findlay is currently the Global Chief Marketing Officer at Hiscox, and was the first chief marketing officer in the history of Major League Soccer.
-Prior to MLS, Findlay worked for PepsiCo alongside American Advertising Federation Hall of Fame inductee Alan Pottasch.
-He worked at PepsiCo under Chairmen Roger Enrico, Steven Reinemund and Indra Nooyi.
-While at PepsiCo, Findlay helped launch SoBe Mr. Green soft drink, Sierra Mist and Sierra Mist Free, including helping produce a TV commercial putting soccer greats Freddy Adu and Pelé together for the first time.
+Findlay is currently the global chief marketing officer at Hiscox and was the first chief marketing officer in the history of Major League Soccer.
+Before MLS, he worked for PepsiCo with the American Advertising Federation Hall of Fame inductee Alan Pottasch.
+He worked at PepsiCo under the chairmen Roger Enrico, Steven Reinemund and Indra Nooyi.
+While there, he helped to launch SoBe Mr. Green soft drink, Sierra Mist and Sierra Mist Free, including helping to produce a TV commercial putting the soccer players Freddy Adu and Pelé together for the first time.

-Findlay also launched Pepsi Max (North America) while at PepsiCo.
-He was responsible for negotiating an on-air integrated marketing sponsorship deal with ABC's Duel (U.S. game show).
+Findlay also launched Pepsi Max while at PepsiCo.
+He was responsible for negotiating an on-air integrated marketing sponsorship deal with ABC's Duel.

-Findlay started his career at Unilever as a territory sales rep before moving to new business innovation then into their brand marketing department at Lever House.
+Findlay started his career at Unilever as a territory sales rep before moving to new business innovation then into its brand marketing department at Lever House.